Dialogues on War & Homecoming:

 A weekly reading and discussion group for veterans, family members, caregivers, and friends

 The ancient tale of Odysseus’ epic 10-year journey home from the Trojan War has much to tell us about the challenges of homecoming for today’s veterans.
 The Odyssey reveals timeless and universal truths about trauma, duty and honor, personal sacrifice, and readjustment.
-Veterans, their families, and friends are invited to attend this 10-week reading and discussion group co-led by a veteran, clinician, and literature facilitator.
-The program is offered in partnership with Dartmouth College, using a model developed by Professor Roberta Stewart.
+Veterans, current service members, family members, and close personal friends of veterans are invited to attend this 10-week reading and discussion group co-led by a veteran, clinician, and literature facilitator.
+The program uses a model developed by Professor Roberta Stewart of Dartmouth College.
 Free copies of the book will be provided to participants at the first session.

 The Vietnam War

-New Hampshire Humanities and NH PBS continue to present preview screenings & facilitated community discussions.
-Join us on Monday, December 4 in Grantham for the next event.
+New Hampshire Humanities and NH PBS continue to present preview screenings & facilitated community discussions of The Vietnam War.